NVIDIA-Merlin/HugeCTR/docs/hugectr_contributor_guide.md

 In HugeCTR we provide the development environment by addtional light-weight containers as below for easier modification.
 By using such containers, you don't need to build source code under NGC Container.

-**Note**: the message on terminal below is not error if you are working in such containers.
+**Note**: the message on terminal below is not errors if you are working in such containers.
 ```
 groups: cannot find name for group ID 1007
 I have no name!@56a762eae3f8:/hugectr